DonEnricoEsteve/DSNS-2025/README.md

 ### Frequency Analysis Implementation Steps

-1. Prior to frequency implementation make sure to create an induced data set, a subtraction of the epoched data set and the average evoked response for each condition per subject.
+1. Run the initialization, comment out the "% Atlas for reference part" till end of initialization (this part is used for cluster analysis).

-2. Run the initialization, comment out the % Atlas for reference part till end of initialization (this part is used for cluster analysis).
+2. Calculate induces data for each subject using calculate_induced, which subtract the ERF of each condition from the corresponding trials in ICA_dataorig.mat.

 3. Extract baseline and post-stimulus activity and preform a fourier transform on the data, using the "calculate_freq" function.

     _Notes_: